Best Approaches and Tools for Risk Identification

 Organizations should continuously find strength in themselves.
 They need to understand their business well enough to seek opportunities that they can utilize to increase profitability and market share.
 If they do that successfully, then there is less chance of suffering from any weaknesses or threats that might come their way.

-When a business has a SWOT analysis completed, it can help identify how their business is going and where it could go better, increasing the chance of success.
-A SWOT analysis brings together internal and external factors to make a complete picture.
+When a business completes a SWOT analysis, it can help identify how the business is going and where it could improve, increasing the chance of success.
+A SWOT analysis combines internal and external factors to make a complete picture.

 Opportunities are what organizations look for to exploit them to their advantage.
 They are something that might turn into success for the company if it is utilized correctly.
 If an opportunity is realized, It could be the chance for a business to make some noise in the market.